kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 `.spec.heartbeatDeadlineSeconds` and make sure to update the status periodically in less than that duration.
 For example, if `.spec.heartbeatDeadlineSeconds` is set to the default value of 1800 (30m), it may update the status every 3 minutes.
 The status updates should look as follows:
-- Check that `.status.activeInterceptorClass` still matches the `INTERCEPTOR_CLASS` previously set in the annotation and that `.status.activeInterceptorCompleted` is still false.
+- Check that `.status.activeInterceptorClass` still matches the `interceptorClass` previously set in the pod's `.spec.evictionInterceptors`. and that `.status.activeInterceptorCompleted` is still false.
 If one of these is not correct and the eviction process is still not complete, it should abort the eviction process or output an error (e.g. via an event).
 - Set `.status.heartbeatTime` to the present time to signal that the eviction request is not stuck.
 - Update the `.status.evictionRequestCancellationPolicy` field if needed.
 This field might have been